-Harry tells Ron and Hermione about the visit to Dumbledore’s office, Harry practices for the third task, Skeeter writes another article about Harry, and Hermione finally figures out how Rita gets her information.
-Mrs. Weasley and Bill arrive to watch Harry in the Tournament, the four champions enter the maze, monsters are met, Fleur screams, and Krum apparently attacks Cedric.
+Harry tells Ron and Hermione about the visit to Dumbledore’s office, Harry practices for the Third Task, Skeeter writes another article about Harry, and Hermione finally figures out how Rita gets her information.
+Mrs. Weasley and Bill arrive to watch Harry in the Tournament, the four champions enter the maze, monsters attack, Fleur fails, and Krum apparently attacks Cedric.
 Harry meets a sphinx and solves a riddle, only to be attacked by a huge spider.
 Harry and Cedric agree to grasp the Cup at the same time, tying for the win.

 Interesting facts and notes

 As with GF20 and GF26, this chapter begins with Harry's final preparation for the third task.
 Unlike the soothing pattern established by the other two chapters, of course, "The Third Task" does not end happily in a flurry of scoring and congratulations, but ends simultaneously with the task itself, as Harry and Cedric take the Triwizard Cup together.

 Notice that this chapter is a rich source of information about a number of spells, curses, and jinxes used in Defence Against the Dark Arts, as Harry, Ron and Hermione study them while helping Harry prepare.

 Harry soon mastered the Impediment Curse, a spell to slow down and obstruct attackers; the Reductor Curse, which would enable him to blast solid objects out of his way...

 A good thing, too.
 Within a year, Ron, Hermione, and three other members of the D.A. will use the Reductor Curse to create a critical diversion at the beginning of the Battle of the Department of Mysteries, and Harry himself will use the Impediment Curse on Lucius Malfoy in Neville's defence (OP35).

 He was still having trouble with the Shield Charm, though.